revbayes/revbayes/help/md/reverse.md

 ## title
 Reverse function
 ## description
-Reverse function changes the order of elements or flips something around
+The reverse functions reverses the order of the elements in a vector.
 ## details
 ## authors
 ## see_also